nvaccess/nvda/devDocs/technicalDesignOverview.md

 All NVDA objects derive from the base `NVDAObjects.NVDAObject` class.
 Methods and properties are used to query information about, handle events from and execute actions on the widget represented by the NVDA object in an abstract way.
 This means that the bulk of NVDA need not be concerned with specific accessibility or native APIs, but can instead work with a single, abstract representation.
-This allows for the seemless support and integration of many vastly different APIs.
+This allows for the seamless support and integration of many vastly different APIs.
 It is here that the full power of object oriented programming is used.
 Many methods are implemented on the base `NVDAObject` class and only need to be overridden if specific functionality is required.
 Similarly, if a particular widget is non-standard, problematic, provides additional information using other mechanisms, etc., it can simply subclass another NVDA object and override methods as appropriate.